Emma Ruth Rundle: 2007–2018

+2019–present

 Rundle attended the 2019's Roadburn Festival, where she and the artist in residence at time, the sludge metal band Thou, would team up and perform a couple of new songs they had written for a special set list, with the intention of releasing a collaboration album at a future date.
 This album was first set in motion when they shared a dressing room at Seattle’s Northwest Terror Fest in 2018, realizing the potential cooperation.
 Both artists would find value in their partnership, having been longtime admirers of each other's previous work; Rundle admitted in an interview with Guitar World that in 2015 she became obsessed with the band and felt that they had "mutual awareness".
 Rundle found the partnership fruitful, allowing her to add more heft and broaden the use of the instrumentals compared to her solo releases.
 All the songs on the project took over a painstaking year to come together, while the recording itself only took three days.
 In October 2020, their collaboration album, May Our Chambers Be Full, was released.
 A surprise follow-up EP called The Helm of Sorrow included a cover of the Cranberries song "Hollywood".
 It consisted of four B-sides from May Our Chambers Be Full that were originally included on the “diehard” edition of the original release.

 In August 2019, Roadburn Festival announced that Rundle was one of two curators for the 2020 edition, alongside a scheduled reunion concert for the Red Sparowes following a ten-year long hiatus, but the whole planned event was later cancelled due to the COVID-19 pandemic.
 On July 3 2020, she released a standalone single named, Staying Power, which she originally recorded during the On Dark Horses studio sessions.
 The song details the experiences from a touring musician trying to survive and keeping in touch with her own feelings.
 She made her debut as a feature film composer with the Riley Stearns film Dual.
 She was first approached by Stearns around the time of On Dark Horses and would score his short 2020's The Blanket as precursor while spending her time that year mostly at home.